-Selwyn District Council Headquarters.
-2 Norman Kirk Drive Rolleston.
+- Selwyn District Council Headquarters.
+2 Norman Kirk Drive Rolleston. - The current Development Contributions methodology applies to Water, Sewerage, Stormwater, Transportation roading, Community infrastructure, Reserves, and Development Areas - The calculation approach is to: - identify the total cost of capital expenditure identified in the LTP, or identified under clause 1(2) of Schedule

-The current Development Contributions methodology applies to Water, Sewerage, Stormwater, Transportation - roading, Community infrastructure, Reserves, and Development Areas The calculation approach is to:
+13 of the Act that the local authority expects to incur to meet the increased demand for community facilities resulting from growth (CAPEX);

-- identify the total (whole of life1) cost of capital expenditure identified in the LTP, or identified under clause 1(2) of Schedule 13 of the Act that the local authority expects to incur to meet the increased demand for community facilities resulting from growth (CAPEX); - multiply the CAPEX by the proportion of the CAPEX that the Council has determined (after conducting its section 101(3) consideration) should be funded by development contributions within the analysis period (DC FUNDED CAPEX); and divide the DC FUNDED CAPEX by the number of new household unit equivalents (HUEs) (as the selected unit of demand - see formula below
+- multiply the CAPEX by the proportion of the CAPEX that the Council has determined (after conducting its section 101(3) consideration) should be funded by development contributions within the analysis period (DC FUNDED CAPEX); and - divide the DC FUNDED CAPEX by the number of new household unit equivalents (HUEs) (as the selected unit of demand see formula below - This can be represented by the following formula. - Development contribution (per HUE) = DC FUNDED CAPEX